St Giles in the Fields: The St Giles "Martyrs"

-All 12 were later beatified by Pope Pius XI while Oliver Plunkett was canonised by Pope Paul VI in 1975.A memorial for the seven Jesuits and all those buried within the churchyard was unveiled on 20 January 2019.
+All 12 were later beatified by Pope Pius XI while Oliver Plunkett was canonised by Pope Paul VI in 1975.

+A memorial for the seven Jesuits and all those buried within the churchyard was unveiled on 20 January 2019.

 Fr Lawrence Lew O.P. of the Roman Catholic Diocese of Westminster has described the place thus:

 Richard Penderel's tomb

-Standing among the bushes at the south corner of the east end of the church is the tomb of Richard Penderel, a West Country Yeoman instrumental in the escape of Charles II after the Battle of Worcester in 1651.
-Richard cut the king's hair, dressed him in country garb and hid the king in the branches of the Royal Oak to escape his pursuers.
-Upon the Restoration Richard was rewarded with a pension and visited court once a year, lodging at Great Turnstile off Lincolns Inn.
-Here in February 1671–2 he caught the "St Giles Fever" and was buried beneath a splendid chest tomb.
+Not many chest tombs survive in situ in St Giles Churchyard however, standing among the bushes at the south corner of the east end of the church is the tomb of Richard Penderel, the humble West Country Yeoman instrumental in the deliverance of King Charles II after the Battle of Worcester in 1651.
+Penderel sheltered and disguised the King in his own home before secreting him high in the branches of the Royal Oak to evade his pursuers.
+Penderel and his five brothers later escorted the king on the first stage of his perilous escape to France.

+Upon the Restoration Penderel was rewarded with a handsome pension and visited court once a year, lodging at Great Turnstile off Lincolns Inn.
+Here in February 1671–2 he caught and died of the "St Giles Fever" and was buried beneath a splendid chest tomb.
 The tomb was "repaired and beautified" by order of George II in 1739 but later fell into decay.

 The inscription on the side of the tomb is still faintly visible and reads:

-In 1922 the tomb slab, by now deteriorating in its exposed position, was moved inside the church and is now mounted in the west end of the church building alongside the famous Royalist hero of Edgehill, Newbury and Naseby, John Lord Belasyse.
+In 1922 the tomb slab, by now deteriorating in its exposed position, was removed inside the church and is now mounted in the west end of the church building alongside the famous Royalist hero of Edgehill, Newbury and Naseby, John Lord Belasyse.